phughesmcr/Miski/README.md

 * Ability to use multiple queries per system
 * Basic serialization methods (`world.load` & `world.save`)
 * Fast, cache-friendly ArrayBuffer-based component data storage
+* Use `component.changed` to get an iterator of entities whose properties were changed via `component.proxy`
 * Define components and queries once, reuse them across multiple worlds
 * `AND`,`OR`,`NOT` operators in Queries
 * `world.getQueryEntered` & `world.getQueryExited` methods